readium/architecture/proposals/002-composite-fetcher-api.md

 ### Composite Fetchers

-A composite fetcher is delegating requests to sub-fetchers.
+A composite fetcher is delegating requests to child fetchers.

+The `links` property returns the concatenated list of `links` from all child fetchers.

 **Warning:** Make sure to forward the `Fetcher.close()` calls to child fetchers.